-5. Christmas Gift Wrap: Household Materials
+5. Gift Wrapping Ideas Using Household Materials

-Whether the crafting box or the kitchen pantry — gift wrapping ideas are endless, just get creative!
+Whether the crafting box or the kitchen pantry — gift-wrapping ideas are endless, just get creative.

-6. Wrap Holiday Gifts with Cloth
+6. Wrap Holiday Gifts in Cloths

-7. Reusable Packaging: Tins and Chocolate Boxes
+7. Reuse Tins and Chocolate Boxes as Gift Packages

 8. Upcycling-Ideas: Reuse Toilet Paper or Paper Towel Rolls

-9. Christmas Gift Wrap Ideas: Reusable Gift Bags
+9. Use Reusable Gift Bags

 10. Pack Presents in Reusable Glass Jars